hbctraining/Intro-to-R-flipped/lessons/07_reordering-to-match-datasets.md

 Now that our samples are ordered the same in our metadata and counts data, **if these were raw counts (not RPKM)** we could proceed to perform differential expression analysis with this dataset.

+***

+**Exercises**

+1. After talking with your collaborator, it becomes clear that `sample2` and `sample9` were actually from a different mouse background than the other samples and should not be part of our analysis.
+Create a new variable called `subset_rpkm` that has these columns removed from the `rpkm_ordered` data frame.

+2. Use the `match()` function to subset the `metadata` data frame so that the row names of the `metadata` data frame match the column names of the `subset_rpkm` data frame.

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*